 The Catalans usually go to Christmas markets to buy the Christmas tree, figures of Bethlehem or Christmas decorations.
 The most famous and biggest one is the Feria de Santa Lucia that is held every year during the first weeks of December in the Plaza de la Catedral (Cathedral square) de Barcelona.
 There are more than 280 stands to find all kinds of ornaments and typical Christmas presents.
 And if you go through the neighborhood of Sagrada Familia you can also visit another market specializing in Christmas products that takes place next to the basilica.

 The second largest market is the Feria de Reyes that is celebrated a little later as it coincides with the arrival of the Wise Men in the city on January 6th.
-This year the market will be held from December 19th, 2017 until January 6th, 2018 on the Gran Vía de Les Corts Catalanes in Barcelona, between the streets of Muntaner and Calabria.
+The market is typically held in the Gran Vía de Les Corts Catalanes in Barcelona, between the streets of Muntaner and Calabria.
 There you can find all kinds of Christmas ornaments, gifts and toys for the little ones.

 A part of these dishes are traditional desserts such as polvorones, turrones, mazapán (marzipan), but especially neules (tube-shaped wafers) crunchy and delicious when accompanied with a glass of cava (sparkling wine from Catalonia).